-HUM 1990 - Independent Study in HUM
+HUM 1990 - Independent Study in HUM 1-3 Credit hours

-Provides individualized instruction with students working on a one-on-one basis with an instructor on a project entailing reading, writing, and discussion.
+Provides individualized instruction with students working on a one-onone basis with an instructor on a project entailing reading, writing, and discussion.
 The subject matter is set by the instructor and student and will relate to the Human Service field.
 A student may register for 1, 2, or 3 hours of Independent Study.
 Independent Study may be taken more than one time, BUT Human Service majors may not apply more than 3 hours in total of Independent Study toward their elective hours requirement.
 "C" grade policy applies.

-HUM 2000 - Special Topics in Human Services
+HUM 2000 - Special Topics in Human Services 1-3 Credit hours